nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-3.md

 ```

 #### Edit RACK-IDs
-All six nodes (three in London and three in Paris) should appear in the output, indicating they are part of the current cluster roster and are correctly configured.
+All nodes should be in the current roster.
+We're good to go.

 <i>But wait!</I>

-It appears there are currently six racks displayed in your Aerospike cluster configuration, which doesn’t align with your setup of three nodes per region and two regions.
-Since all nodes in each region are in a single subnet, they should be grouped into two meaningful racks.
+You may have noticed there are 6 racks which doesn't make much sense here.

-To correct this, you need to edit the cluster configuration to consolidate the racks into the appropriate number.
+Recall we have 3 nodes in 2 regions and in each region all the nodes are in a single subnet,
+so that translates to 2 racks.
 See the diagram at the top of Part 2: Aerospike NoSQL DB Stretch Cluster.

 Action: Edit the cluster so we have only 2 meaningful racks.